arow-oss/arow.info-blog/preprocessed-site/posts/2015-07-10-servant-intro.markdown

 $
 ```

-You can also open the code in ghci.
+The code can also be opened in `ghci`.

 ```haskell
 $ stack ghci